 Zyla 5.5 is a large field of view, high resolution 5.5 megapixel sCMOS camera, ideal for research and OEM usage.
 Zyla 5.5 offers a 100 fps frame rate and ultra-low noise performance, in a light, compact design.
-A highly cost-effective ‘3-tap’ version is also available, offering up to 30 fps, representing the ideal performance upgrade for your lab.
+A highly cost-effective USB 3.0 version is available, offering industry fastest speeds up to 40 fps (full frame), representing the ideal performance upgrade for your lab.

 True Global Exposure Zyla 5.5 CMOS camera uniquely offers both Rolling [see the video] [see the video] FIND OUT MORE